7 Lightest Tactical Boots: The Good And Bad

 Conclusion

-If I were to rank my top three from this list in order of personal preference, I would probably go with the GORUCK MACV-1s first, given that the company is tailored to the Special Forces community, and their warranty is hard to beat.
+If I were to rank my top three from this list in order of personal preference, I would probably go with the GORUCK MACV first, given that the company is tailored to the Special Forces community, and their warranty is hard to beat.

 My second choice would likely be the Under Armour Tac Loadouts, seeing as how many people have praised the boot for comfort.
 And I’m curious how well Under Armour did at making a combat boot!
-My third choice would be a toss up between the ONE XERO C320’s and the TR105 MiniMil’s, since someone I worked with personally said how comfortable they were on their feet.
-I think the last two I mentioned are both sold by Belleville Boots, but you can also purchase them on Amazon, which the links are above under each respective boot.

 I hope this list of the most lightweight tactical boots has been helpful.
 If you have any questions, or if I missed an ultra lightweight tactical boot that should be on this list, please contact me!